49ers' Jimmy Garoppolo: Not returning Sunday

-Garoppolo (foot) has been ruled out for Sunday's divisional-round contest against the Cowboys, Matt Barrows of The Athletic reports.
+Garoppolo (foot) has been ruled out for Sunday's NFC Championship Game at Philadelphia, Matt Maiocco of NBC Sports Bay Area reports.

-Having said that, coach Kyle Shanahan told David Lombardi of The Athletic on Friday that Garoppolo was able to resume working out on the side at practice this week, while adding there's an "outside chance" the quarterback is active if the 49ers advance to the NFC Championship Game.
-Garoppolo has entered the later stages of his recovery from a broken left foot that he sustained Week 13 against the Dolphins, missing the last six games as a result.
-In the meantime, San Francisco's offense will continue to be directed by Brock Purdy, with Josh Johnson backing up the rookie seventh-round pick.
+Garoppolo had a small chance to gain clearance for this contest after suffering a fracture in his left foot Week 13.
+However, he underwent an X-ray on Tuesday and proceeded to sit out all three practices ahead of Sunday's contest.
+The 49ers thus will need to advance to the Super Bowl for Garoppolo to have a chance to be active again this season.
+In the meantime, seventh-round rookie Brock Purdy will continue to lead San Francisco's offense, with Josh Johnson backing him up.

 More News